Michael Kors: Career

 Viola Davis wore a custom Michael Kors Collection gown when accepting a Golden Globe for best supporting actress in a motion picture for her role in Fences.
-Kate Hudson and Olivia Wilde both wore gowns by the designer to the 2016 Golden Globes, and Emily Blunt, nominated for her role in Into The Woods, wore a white custom gown by the designer in 2015.
+Kate Hudson and Olivia Wilde both wore gowns by the designer to the 2016 Golden Globes, and Emily Blunt, nominated for her role in Into the Woods, wore a white custom gown by the designer in 2015.
 Joan Allen wore his gown when she was nominated for an Academy Award for Best Actress for her role in The Contender.
 As creative director of Celine, Kors designed many outfits for actresses to wear on screen, including Gwyneth Paltrow in Possession; and Rene Russo in The Thomas Crown Affair.

 One of his gowns was worn by Alicia Keys for her performance at Barack Obama's inaugural ball on January 21, 2013.

 Kors was a judge on the Emmy-nominated reality television program Project Runway, which aired on Bravo for five seasons; subsequent seasons aired on Lifetime.
 On December 18, 2012, it was announced that Kors would be leaving Project Runway, to be replaced by fellow designer Zac Posen.
 Kors returned to Project Runway in 2016 as a guest judge on the season 15 finale.

 In January 2014, Forbes reported that Kors reached a personal fortune in excess of $1 billion.
-Michael Kors Holdings had already "minted two billionaires": Silas Chou and Lawrence Stroll.
+By that time, Michael Kors Holdings had already "minted two billionaires": Silas Chou and Lawrence Stroll.